Kalin7/Angular-Project/project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Description:
+Single Page Applcation for sharing an non-professional author's music and articles

+## Authorization:
+Users must register and log in to access all the features of the application

+## Content and view of project

+Non register and not loggedin users have this view of the navigation bar: https://angular-project-image-storage.s3.eu-central-1.amazonaws.com/nav1.png

+Home Page - visible for all users, contains limited number of Songs and Articles loaded from Server